gabegm/gabriel/content/posts/Deploying-My-First-SpringBoot-Code-To-Production.md

 * It's easier to grab someone's attention in the office
 * There's so much infrastructure needed for local development
 * Testing is even harder now with having to mimic all the moving parts in a micro service architecture
+* Having a someone mentor and encourage you really helps
 * I'm ready to work on the next task
 * [Annotations, anotations everywhere](https://www.baeldung.com/spring-boot-annotations)